DMCTowns/Sanitizer/README.md

-# Sanitiser
+# Sanitizer
-A set static classes to sanitise HTML input
+A static class to sanitize HTML input